Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 For example

-The Putler dashboard gives you the ease to segment customers based on the location.
-What you can do is visit the page, filter results based on the location, and then target your email offer to the generated list.
+The Putler dashboard gives you the ease to segment customers based on location.
+You can visit the page, filter results by location, and then target your email offer to the generated list.

 Price based segmentation